starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 ## 🦦 Lutris Issues

+#### Lutris General troubleshooting steps
+- In Lutris, try setting `Prefer system libraries` to `On` globally before installation.
+After installation, this can be reset and configured only for Star Citizen if desired.

 #### In Lutris, right clicking on Star Citizen and selecting "Configure" does not bring up the configuration
 - Completely close Lutris with `kill lutris`, delete everything inside the Lutris cache directory `~/.cache/lutris`, and relaunch Lutris.

+#### Launcher hangs / stops responding / crashes with an "ASAR" error
+- Some people report the launcher hanging in combination with the Lutris runtime.
+If you are on Lutris, try toggling "Disable Lutris runtime" under "System options" of the Lutris game options.

+#### RSI Launcher v1.6.2+ JavaScript error
+- The LUG Helper's [wine installation](Quick-Start-Guide#installation-steps) method is recommended and avoids this error
+- In the game's Lutris `System options`, make sure Advanced options is toggled on then in the `text-based games` section enable `CLI mode`
+- Alternatively, select a Proton runner in Lutris' runner options tab, i.e. `ge-proton` and follow our [proton setup instructions](Tips-and-Tricks#proton)

 #### Library version errors during installation